restarone/comfortable-mexican-sofa-docs/Helper-and-partial-tags.md

     <%= render :partial => 'path/to/partial', :locals => { :param_1 => 'a', :param_2 => 'b' } %>

 You cannot really name those parameters, so you'd want to do some translation to make your partial readable (but that's up to you).
+Same as with helpers, if there's no partial found an exception will be raised.